holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ## Article 3: Tactical Meetings

-In service of a Role, any Partner may convene a ***“Tactical Meeting”*** to engage other Roles in their responsibilities and duties.
+Any Partner may convene a ***“Tactical Meeting”*** to assist Partners in engaging each other in their responsibilities and duties.
+In addition, the Secretary of each Circle is accountable for scheduling regular Tactical Meetings for the Circle.

 ### 3.1 Attendance

-The Partner convening a Tactical Meeting must name the Roles desired in that meeting.
-All Partners serving as Role Leads of those Roles are then invited to attend, unless the convener narrows the invite to include only a subset of Role Leads for a Role.
+For regular Tactical Meetings convened by a Circle's Secretary, all of the Circle's Roles are invited unless a Policy says otherwise.
+For other Tactical Meetings, the Partner convening the meeting must specify the Roles invited to that meeting.
+All Partners serving as Role Leads of those Roles are then invited to attend and represent those Roles, unless the convener narrows the invite to include only a subset of Role Leads for a Role.

 ### 3.2 Meeting Process

-The Partner convening a Tactical Meeting must find someone to facilitate it and someone to capture its outputs.
+The Facilitator of a Circle is accountable for facilitating the Circle's regular Tactical Meetings, and its Secretary is accountable for capturing and publishing Tactical Meeting outputs.
+For Tactical Meetings convened by someone other than a Circle's Secretary, the Partner convening a Tactical Meeting must facilitate it and capture its outputs, or appoint another volunteer or appropriate Role to do so.

 Unless a Policy says otherwise, the person facilitating the meeting must use the following process:

 - **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
 Responses are not allowed.
 - **(b) Checklist Review:** Each participant verifies completion of any recurring actions that they are regularly reporting on for their Roles in the meeting.